martinkingtw/BerkeleyAI-Search/Project 3 Reinforcement Learning/README.md

 The project is my personal implementation of value iteration and Q-learning in different scenarios.

-If you like to see the implementation, then autograder.py provides an easy way to see the stats of each implementation.
+If you would like to have a quick overview of the implementation, then autograder.py provides an easy way to see the stats of each implementation.

 ```
 py autograder.py
 ```

-Alternatively, if you would like to play GridWorld game, then run
+Alternatively, if you like to play GridWorld game, then run

 ```
 py gridworld.py